 After two decades of being a mom, Nadia broadened her scope to mothers and children in Syria.
-Even before she met anyone directly affected by the crisis, Nadia engaged with the local US community - and the fire to do something only grew when she traveled to Turkey and met mothers who had no support.
+Even before she met anyone directly affected by the crisis, Nadia engaged with the local US community - and her passion only grew when she traveled to Turkey and met mothers who had no support.

-Watch how Nadia engaged her local community in the US to empower Syria's most vulnerable through NuDay.
+Watch how Nadia engaged her local community to empower the world's most vulnerable through NuDay.

 There was no significant personal experience that triggered Nadia to begin NuDay.
 No life-altering realization.
 Instead, Nadia's identity as a woman and a mother led her to understand the harsh realities of Syria's most vulnerable: the women and children who so often are left behind.

-Nadia established a small core team from her New Hampshire home - a handful of people from New England and contacts inside Syria - and created NuDay.
+Nadia Alawa founded NuDay as a natural extension of her efforts to build bridges, save lives, and inspire hope.
+She believes in the power of local community, especially when it comes to sustainable and empowering humanitarian work.
+This belief pushed Nadia to established a small core team from her New Hampshire home - a handful of people from New England and contacts inside Syria - and eventually created NuDay.

-NuDay's mission is simple: to empower those affected by the Syrian crisis through dignified aid.
+NuDay's mission is simple: to empower the millions of people experiencing humanitarian crises through dignified aid.
 Accomplishing this goal is no small feat, and NuDay's impact spans a wide range of projects.
 From schools for the children left behind to wells for people living without access to clean water; medical support for the hospitals that have seen countless attacks to the local job creation for women via self-sustainable business - NuDay does it all.

-Since its founding, NuDay has secured dignified and empowered aid for over 6 million people affected by the Syrian crisis.
+Since its founding, NuDay has secured dignified and empowered aid for over 6 million people worldwide.